-I'm currently working on a project that requires the use of stiffened felt.
+I’m currently working on a project that requires the use of stiffened felt.
 You can buy it already stiffened at the craft store, but then you are limited to the colors and sizes that they carry.
 Also, if you know me, you know I am particular about what kind of felt I use.
 It was surprisingly easy and cheap to stiffen the felt myself.
 There are lots of different methods out there, but for my purposes, I found using regular old white school glue worked great!
+So here you go, here’s how to stiffen felt with school glue.

 Mix approximately one part school glue to one part warm water.
 I am too lazy to measure when it comes to this sort of thing, so really I just dumped some glue into my bowl and added some warm water.
 Pretty sure I ended up with more water than glue, but it still worked perfectly… and saved me on glue.
 Make sure to mix it until it’s mostly smooth.
 You don’t want the chunks of glue sticking to your felt.